HassanAmirii/devtheraphy/new_learns/prisma.md

 npx prisma studio
 ```

-opens a browser UI to view/edit rows (default port shown in terminal).
+This opens a browser UI to view/edit rows (default port shown in terminal).

+footer:
+im a just a mere learner kindly correct on whatever might be wrong or done better by sending me an email: hassanamiri.ai at gmail dot com

+thank you.